WKMindSpartans/2023Katas/ADRs/ADR001-Microservices.md

+# Architectural Decision Record
+## Date
+9/13/23

+## Title
-# Road Warrior will use a microservices architecture
+Road Warrior will use a microservices architecture

 ## Status

-APPROVED
+Accepted

 ## Context